Academy of

 The following requirements must be met:

-1. Dentist must have passed the written examination
+1. Dentist must have passed the written examination.

-2. Attended at least half of the annual scientific sessions since passing the written examination
+2. Attended at least half of the annual scientific sessions since passing the written examination.

 3. Submission form completed and fee paid for each clinical case submitted.

-The Five Required Case Types
+The Five Case Types

-II.
-One or two indirect restorations (treating upper incisors; adjacent teeth must have no indirect restorations) Edentulous space and or implant does not qualify as treating upperincisors.
+Case Type II One or two indirect restorations (treating upper incisors; adjacent teeth must have no indirect restorations) Edentulous space and or implant does not qualify as treating upperincisors.

-V. Six or more direct resin veneers (treating upper incisors and canines) (technique case)
+Case Type III Six or more direct resin veneers (treating upper incisors and canines) (technique case)

 NOTE: All required teeth treated must be upper anterior teeth and permanent.
 When additional teeth are treated they are judged using the same criteria as the required teeth.
 Only one case type per patient may be used.